My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Cleanliness

-Our accommodation was very clean and I couldn’t find barely anything to fault it – just a couple of crumbs in the cutlery drawer and one tiny piece of cobweb above a light, otherwise everything was spot on and there was nothing I’d complain about.
-This was probably helped by the fact the cleaner’s name was left in our cottage along with a comment card, so we could have left a comment directly aimed at them if anything wasn’t perfect!
+Our accommodation was very clean, and I couldn’t find barely anything to fault it – just a couple of crumbs in the cutlery drawer and one tiny piece of cobweb above a light, otherwise everything was spot on, and there was nothing I’d complain about.

 The rest of the resort was also very clean and tidy.
 I’m not sure if I noticed any rubbish around at all when out and about.
 The Adventure Centre did get a bit messy by the end of the day on the floor and around the seating areas, but that’s to be expected!